imrohitsinghal/xamarin-uitest-tricks/README.md

 # xamarin-uitest-tricks
-Let's solve the problems that I faced while automating some specific UI Controls in Android and iOS applications.
+Let's solve the problems that I faced while automating some specific UI Controls in Android and iOS applications in Xamarin.UITest

 ## `Pull-To-Refresh:`
 Automating pull-to-refresh is sometimes difficult and handled very differently in iOS and Android applications.
 Why?
 Let's see the code: